Some parts of Switzerland actually have five seasons, with carnival season being squeezed in between winter and spring.

 Restaurants and bars all over the country are being visited by local Guggemusig bands.
 These marching bands of a different kind are usually rooted in local history and are popular among most townspeople.

 The Gugge provide lavish musical entertainment in the form of popular Fasnacht classics such as “Rivers of Babylon”, “When the Saints Go Marching In”, or “Cotton-Eyed Joe”.

-So it happened in Zürich and other towns across Switzerland this past weekend.
-Turn up your speakers, click here and enjoy our impressions from the ZüriCarneval 2012:
+So it happened in Zürich and other towns across Switzerland in 2012.
+Turn up your speakers, play this soundtrack, and enjoy our impressions from the ZüriCarneval 2012: